24:7 Theatre Festival: 24:7 Theatre Festival 2015 and beyond

-The 2015 festival was to be the weekend from Friday 24 to Sunday 26 July, be held in the Martin Harris Centre for Music and Drama at Manchester University and to host a reduced number of productions, with an additional series of outdoor monologues This will be the last time it runs at the same time as the Manchester International Festival, moving to a biennial schedule from 2016 onwards.
+The 2015 festival was held the weekend from Friday 24 to Sunday 26 July, in the Martin Harris Centre for Music and Drama at Manchester University.
+It hosted a reduced number of productions, with an additional series of outdoor monologues.
+This was the last time the festival ran at the same time as the Manchester International Festival, moving to a biennial schedule from 2016 onwards.
 We Are The Mulitude from this year was for nominated for a Manchester Theatre Award.

 In 2016 the festival received a Queen's Award for Voluntary Service.
-The 24:7 Theatre Festival ceased operations after their celebratory event in honor of the award, and their Twitter account currently says that it is now an archive, with "Tweets about / from Manchester's former première Theatre Festival, 2004 - 2015".
-The official website also notes that its parent company "ceased trading at the end of its last financial year, 31 March 2018", officially bringing 24:7 Theatre Festival to a close.
+The 24:7 Theatre Festival ceased operations after their celebratory event in honor of the award.
+Their X account says that it is now an archive with "Tweets about / from Manchester's former première Theatre Festival, 2004 - 2015".
+The official website noted that its parent company "ceased trading at the end of its last financial year, 31 March 2018", officially bringing 24:7 Theatre Festival to a close.